rebelsky/sams-assorted-musings-reflections/get-outlook.md

 this I have received.
 Using Outlook for iOS has transformed my life and my phone.
 Thank you thank you thank you.

-But that would require me to try it.
+But that would require me to try Outlook for iOS.
 And, well, I'm not all that inclined to play around with new software this semester.
 Maybe some other day.

----

-How should I end this musing?
-Here's one attempt.

-> Get _insert name of software product_ for _insert name of operating
-system_!

-Here's another.

-> Get Outlook for iOS!
-Put a felon on your phone.

-Maybe I'll use the latter as my signature if I ever switch to Outlook for iOS.
+**Get _software product_ for _operating system_!**

 ---